 FOR IMMEDIATE RELEASE June 19, 2013

-The United States Marshals Service conducted the investigation.
-Assistant United States Attorney Lisa Johnston is in charge of the prosecution.
+The investigation was conducted by the DEA and the Huntington Police Department.
+Assistant United States Attorney Joseph F. Adams is in charge of the prosecution.

 Click here to view a copy of the indictment

 # # #